flame-opensource/threaded.js/README.md

 This means that you can pass regular-looking code, and `threaded.js` will automatically insert necessary `yield` points for cooperative scheduling.
 The transformation is skipped for functions already defined as generators.

+You can also reference external or inline functions, and `threaded.js` will transform them automatically unless they are native functions.

 ### Phase 2: Execution Scheduling
 The `ThreadExecutor` loop runs at a configurable beat interval (either fixed or adaptive).
 It scans all active threads and executes one step per eligible thread in each cycle.